tillchen/JStore_Android/README.md

 Special thanks to:

 * Taiyr Begeyev for collaborating on the database and storage design.
-* Zeyar Oo for tweaking the icon.
+* Zeyar Oo for designing the icon.
 * Hamza Hayak for finding critical bugs.